-I was raised in Northern Nevada in a family of caregivers: my mom is a nurse, my dad is a minister and one of my brothers is a physician and my other brother is a CPA (financial health is important too).
-As a child, I needed to be hospitalized on a couple of occasions, and this furthered my interest in medicine as a career.
-I excelled in science and was able to attend the University of Nevada School of Medicine, but was drawn to the beauty of the Pacific Northwest.
-I moved to Portland for residency training at Providence Portland Medical Center, and have loved living here ever since.
-And yes, that is my real last name!
+I was raised in Northern Nevada in a family of caregivers: my mom is a nurse, my dad is a minister, one of my brothers is a physician and the other is a CPA (financial health is important, too).
+As a child, I needed to be hospitalized on a couple of occasions, which furthered my budding interest in medicine as a career.
+After attending the University of Nevada School of Medicine, I was drawn to the beauty of the Pacific Northwest and moved to Portland for residency training at Providence Portland Medical Center.
+I have loved living here ever since.

-During my training in internal medicine, I learned that I most enjoy seeing patients who are dealing with acute illnesses, which led me to spend the first 17 years of my career caring only for hospitalized patients.
-At The Portland Clinic, I use these skills to ease the transition of our patients back to normal life after a hospitalization, to ensure that they avoid going back to the hospital, and to care for patients with acute medical needs on a same day basis.
-I believe it is my responsibility to ensure that my patients fully understand their medical situation and treatment options, and that we should work together as a team to determine the best solutions.
+I spent the first 17 years of my career as a hospitalist, a doctor who cares only for hospitalized patients.
+In 2008, I was named one of the top 10 hospitalists in the nation by the American College of Physicians, and in 2009 I became a Fellow in Hospital Medicine (FHM).
+At The Portland Clinic, I use this experience to ease the transition of our patients back to normal life after a hospitalization and to ensure that they avoid going back to the hospital.
+I also provide care for patients with acute medical needs on a same-day basis.
+I believe that it’s my responsibility to make sure my patients fully understand their medical situation and treatment options, and to work together with them, as a team, to determine the best solutions.

-I truly enjoy meeting a wide variety of people and hearing about different life experiences.
-Although medicine is a serious business, I’m known for trying to make it as comfortable and fun as possible.
+Although medicine is a serious business, I’m known for trying to make it as comfortable and lighthearted as possible.
 Please don’t be surprised if you hear a bad joke or two when we meet.
-Bonus points to anyone who can come up with a joke about my name that I haven’t heard!
+Bonus points to anyone who can come up with a joke about my name that I haven’t heard (yes, that is my real last name)!

-In addition to my practice at The Portland Clinic, I volunteer at Outside In Project Erase doing laser tattoo removal focused on hate and gang-related tattoos.
-I also take pleasure in caring for and improving my 1926 bungalow where I live with my partner, our 3 cats and one dog (who thinks he’s a cat).
+In addition to my practice at The Portland Clinic, I volunteer at Outside In Project Erase doing laser tattoo removal focused on erasing hate- and gang-related tattoos.
+I also take pleasure in caring for and improving my 1926 bungalow, where I live with my partner, our three cats, and one dog who thinks he’s a cat.

 Specialty: Internal Medicine